Frequently Asked Questions

 parking areas where vehicles may be left unattended for up to 30 minutes.
 These areas

 are colored orange on the parking map, located here.
-Additionally, the first 30 minutes in our pay lot are free.

 - How can I get a permit to park on campus?
 There are several ways to get a permit to park on campus.
 If you will be attending